TunnlTo/desktop-app/.github/ISSUE_TEMPLATE/bug_report.md

 ```
 cd "C:\Program Files\WireSock VPN Client\bin"

-// Ensure you alter the <YOUR USERNAME> part of the path
+// Ensure you alter the <YOUR USERNAME> component of the path
 wiresock-client.exe run -config C:\Users\<YOUR USERNAME>\AppData\Local\TunnlTo\tunnel.conf -log-level all
 ```